 WSO's Activities and Initiatives

-WSO Friend of the Sea project has taken multiple steps for protecting various critically endangered and endangered coral species as part of its mission of certifying products coming from sustainable agriculture and aquaculture practices:
+WSO Friend of the Sea project has taken multiple steps for protecting various critically endangered and endangered coral species as part of its mission of certifying products coming from sustainable fishing and aquaculture practices:

-- Certified and promoted Friend of the Sea corals from sustainable harvesting
+- Certified and promoted Friend of the Sea corals from sustainable harvesting.

 - Certified Friend of the Sea products from sustainable fishing and aquaculture activities which do not impact coral reefs